🔗========>> the WWII Germany > The ETO > War of Attrition section <<========🔗

 - Officially, the ETO War of Attrition was the 1944 part of the US Army's Rhineland Campaign.

-- Geographically, the War of Attrition was mostly fought in the Netherlands, the northern German Rhineland, and Lorraine & Alsace, as reflected by indentation in the above list of webpages.
+- Geographically, the War of Attrition was mostly fought in the southern Netherlands, the north German Rhineland, and Lorraine & Alsace in northeastern France, as reflected by the titles in the above list of webpages.

 The Situation in the ETO, Mid-September 1944